You’ll find Bergerac isn’t just another French town—it’s where medieval charm meets world-class wine country.

 Connecting both sides of Bergerac since 1825, the Vieux Pont (also called Pont St.-Jean) stands as the town’s beloved river crossing.
 You’ll love strolling across this elegant stone and brick bridge, which replaced the original Grand Pont destroyed by floods in 1783.
 The town went without a bridge for 42 years before this beauty was built.

-• Panoramic views of the Dordogne River stretching toward the countryside
+• Panoramic views — Of the Dordogne River stretching toward the countryside

 The bridge’s medieval-inspired arches and stonework create a romantic atmosphere that’s ideal for leisurely walks.
 You’ll find access points on rue de l’Ancien Pont and rue Hyppolite Taine.